TORCH-Corp/TORCH-Glare/plugins/torchMode/README.md

 ### Important !!

-this mode plugin must be used with themes plugin example :glare-themes package, see in this example :
+this mode plugin must be used with themes plugin example :mapping-color-system package, see in this example :

 ```ts
 import type { Config } from "tailwindcss";